 Use your Company Page to showcase your employer brand by communicating the benefits and intangibles that make working at your company great.
 Include images and a description about your company and what it is like to work there.
 Describe what sets your company apart from the competition and what makes it unique.
 Also provide more information with links to your website and social media pages.

-In addition to these best practices, services like Indeed Prime can help match top-performing tech talent with top companies.
-Many leading tech companies have partnered with Indeed Prime to access hand-selected talent based on coding skills, education and work experience.
-To learn more about how Prime can help you, click here.
+In addition to these best practices, services like Seen by Indeed can help match top-performing tech talent with top companies.
+Many leading tech companies have partnered with Seen to access hand-selected talent based on coding skills, education and work experience.
+To learn more about how Seen can help you, click here.